Khaled-Mahmmoud/MyCompetitiveProgramming/Combinatorics/Combinatorics.md

 That is it: P(n, r) = C(n, r) * r!

+Ex.

+ICPC needs volunteers, if there are 10 volunteers who are good at everything except coding, how many ways to choose people from the volunteers if they need:

+1 Social Media, 1 Balloon Runner, 1 System Admin?
+Answer: 720

+2 Social Media,2 Balloon Runner, 1 System Admin?
+Answer: 7560

 ### order is not important (Combination)

 **Combination** : It is the different selections of a given number of elements.